 Insulin resistance that leads to polycystic ovarian syndrome (PCOS) can lead to autoimmune thyroid.
 PCOS is not only the most common cause of infertility in the US but also the most common female hormone disorder.
 PCOS is identified by increased cholesterol, triglycerides and blood sugar in routine blood testing.
 In addition, an elevated testosterone hormone test is diagnostic for PCOS.
 As the name suggests, PCOS can present with one or many ovarian cysts.
 Chronic surges of blood sugar causing insulin surges lead to increased androgen production in the ovaries leading to PCOS.
 Insulin receptors no longer respond to insulin causing the pancreas to release excess levels of insulin further feeding the vicious cycle.
 Elevated testosterone and insulin have been shown to result in autoimmune thyroid.
 Your natural physician will have a protocol for insulin resistance which has been extremely successful in a short period of time in my practice.

 Adequate vitamin D levels can be achieved only by sunlight exposure or supplementation.
 Vitamin D has been found to be associated with autoimmune thyroid.
 Vitamin D helps to balance the immune system that is out of balance and attacking the thyroid gland.
 Patients with autoimmune thyroid disease have been shown to be deficient in vitamin D with genetic abnormalities in their vitamin D receptors.
 Even normal levels of vitamin D in these individuals will not be enough leading to requirements of much higher doses of supplementation.
 Lack of sunlight, gastrointestinal inflammation, aging, darker skin and elevated cortisol can cause a vitamin D deficiency.
 All autoimmune thyroid patients must be tested for vitamin D deficiency but the traditional laboratory reference ranges are not optimal and miss many deficiencies.
 Your natural physician will know how to interpret these tests and guide you with proper supplementation.
-1,000 IU is the absolute minimum daily dose for vitamin D supplementation.
-Autoimmune patients need between 1,000-4,000IU/day especially if their receptors are genetically abnormal requiring higher doses.
+800 IU is the absolute minimum daily dose for vitamin D supplementation.
+Autoimmune patients may need between 1,000-5,000IU/day especially if their receptors are genetically abnormal requiring higher doses.

-It has been proposed that the immune system tags certain foods such as gluten but also TSH receptors on the thyroid gland resulting in attack on not only the food but the thyroid gland as well.
 Gluten is a protein found in many grains including wheat, barley, rye, oats, and spelt.
 Celiac disease is a disease that first appeared approximately 10,000 years ago during the development of agriculture in the Fertile Crescent.
 The first symptoms that were documented were chronic diarrhea, abdominal distension and muscle wasting.
 It was not until 1950 that a young Dutch pediatrician named Dicke made the association between gluten and disease.
 He was the first to implement the gluten-free diet as a cure for celiac disease.
 It was then in the 1960s that the genetics of gluten intolerance began to emerge in research.

 Celiac patients have approximately ten times the rate of autoimmune thyroid diseases such as Hashimoto’s and Graves’ disease as non-celiac individuals.
-It has been shown in the literature that 26.2 percent of celiac patients have autoimmune thyroid disease.9 Celiac disease and gluten intolerance are not the same condition.
+It has been shown in the literature that 26.2 percent of celiac patients have autoimmune thyroid disease.
+Celiac disease and gluten intolerance are not the same condition.
 Celiac disease is the devastating autoimmune condition that significantly breaks down the intestinal barrier causing immune dysfunction, malabsorption of nutrients and many problems outside of the intestine.
 In fact, 70 percent of gluten’s effects can be outside of the intestine including multiple organ system disorder which results in dysfunction of organs such as the thyroid, liver, adrenals, pancreas, sex organs, heart, brain, bones, and kidneys.

 Gluten intolerance may not have an autoimmune component so the effects are not as devastating as celiac disease.
 Gluten intolerance can still result in damage to the intestine and extra-intestinal organ dysfunction but is usually not as severe.
 Many people live their entire lives with gluten intolerance but never even know it.
 They may suffer from mild to moderate health problems such as osteoporosis, nutritional deficiencies, hypothyroidism, digestive problems and even autoimmune thyroid.
 The degree of gluten intolerance depends on genetics, environment, nutrition and, of course, how much gluten is consumed.